Move (Taemin song): Music video

 The music video for "Move" was directed by High Quality Fish.
 It premiered on YouTube on October 16, 2017, the same day as the song's release.
 Three music videos were released, showing the choreography from different angles.
 They include a solo performance, an ensemble performance, and a duo performance featuring Taemin's long-time collaborator Koharu Sugawara.
 The video was shot in the rain and depicts Taemin and his dancers performing on empty streets under dim lighting.
 It features CCTV footage, blurry VHS frames and camera angles "which film like a secret onlooker".
 It also includes masked scenes, partly inspired by Sia, as a means of repudiating the typically appearance-driven nature of the K-pop industry.
 According to Dazed, the "song and video complete, and exist for, each other as a twin performance".
 The video's aesthetic has been compared to Blade Runner.

 The choreography, created by Sugawara, is purposely smooth, taking advantage of Taemin's androgynous appearance by "mixing both masculine and feminine movements" together.
 It is performed with an exclusively female team of dancers.
 The choreography shies away from dramatic movements and instead incorporates soft, balletic lines to add subtlety.
-Taemin explained, "I wanted to break the idea of what male performers are supposed to show, what performances girl groups are supposed to show.
+Taemin explained: "I wanted to break the idea of what male performers are supposed to show, what performances girl groups are supposed to show.
 I really wanted to break those labels, showing that dance is a form of art."
 This effect is further enhanced by Taemin's "genderless" costuming.
 "Move" has since been credited with popularising genderless performance styles amongst male idols.
+Rolling Stone described it as "iconic for its alternative representation of sexuality".